Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Analysis of Terror Attack Data

-Restricting our attention to the period coinciding with the US exit from Afghanistan, we see a far more consistent trend in the data, shown by the red line of cumulative event counts in Figure~\ref{fig:US_Exit_Sims}.
-This motivates the choice of a constant baseline intensity function in line with the work of \cite{tenchSpatiotemporalPatternsIED2016} and \cite{porterSelfexcitingHurdleModels2012}.
-Figure~\ref{fig:US_Exit} shows the daily event counts in both Pakistan and Afghanistan.
-In total, Pakistan experienced 361 terrorist attacks over this time period, averaging 0.816 events per day, whereas Afghanistan experienced 3,588 attacks, an average of 7.78 events per day.
-Terrorism in Pakistan shows fairly consistent behaviour; the majority of observations are either 0 or 1 event, with few intermittent spikes, and a maximum of 5 events in a single day attained four times.
-Afghanistan has far more variability, with most counts sitting in the range of 3 to 10 per day, with frequent spikes.
-The maximum of 21 events per day is observed three times.

-\subsubsection{Model and Estimation}
+\subsection{Model and Estimation}

-For a bivariate Hawkes process, $\bs N(t)$, let an event in Afghanistan be considered type 1, denoted by the indicator $z_i\, =\, 1$, and an event in Pakistan be type 2, denoted by $z_i\, =\, 2$.
-The \cite{gtdGlobalTerrorismDatabase2022} contains the sample paths of terrorism events in both countries, observed daily.
-We therefore have an initial time of $t_0\, =\, 0$, censoring time of $T\, =\, 461$, with the $i$\thh observation period defined by $(t_{i-1},\, t_i]\, =\, (i - 1,\, i]$.
-The model is specified with a constant baseline, and, following existing works on Hawkes process models of terrorist activity \citep{tenchSpatiotemporalPatternsIED2016, zhouBayesianInferenceAggregated2023}, an exponential offspring kernel.
-As in Section \ref{ssec:PPMH}, we enforce the condition $\beta_{1,1}\, =\, \beta_{1, 2} \, =:\, \beta_1$ and $\beta_{2,1}\, =\, \beta_{2, 2}\, =:\, \beta_2$ for the mean waiting time for offspring events in each nation, respectively.
+For a bivariate Hawkes process, $\bs N(t)$, let an event in Kabul--Nangarhar be type 1 and an event in Khyber Pakhtunkhwa be type 2.
+Setting the initial time $t_0 = 0$ corresponding to 01 Jan 2018, we have a censoring time of $T = 1,\!276$ days, with the $i$\thh observation period defined by $(t_{i-1}, t_i] = (i - 1, i]$.
+We use a piecewise linear background intensity for events in each region to account for long-term trends in terror attacks.
+Specifically, $\nu_1(t)$ and $\nu_2(t)$ are order $2$ B-splines with two knots each, located at $\{210, 650\}$ and $\{340, 650\}$ respectively, determined from a visual assessment of the data.
+The knots correspond to dates 30 July 2018 ($t=210$), 7 Dec 2018 ($t=340$) and 13 Oct 2019 ($t=650$).
+Following existing works on Hawkes process models of terrorist activity \citep{tenchSpatiotemporalPatternsIED2016, zhouBayesianInferenceAggregated2025}, we adopt an exponential offspring kernel.
+The parameter $\tht$ is therefore $16$-dimensional.